umarhassan-mitodl/1.124j-fall-2000/content/pages/recitations/recitation_9.md

 - *JTextArea* is a multi-line area that displays plain text.
 - *JEditorPane* enables the editing of various kinds of content.
 - *JTextPane* is a lightweight text component that can be marked up with attributes that are represented graphically.
-- {{% resource_link "838602ce-7fc1-4751-b4d6-44fee2ec6a86" "*JPasswordField*" %}} allows the editing of a single line of text while not showing the original characters.
+- [*JPasswordField*](http://java.sun.com/j2se/1.5.0/docs/api/javax/swing/JPasswordField.AccessibleJPasswordField.html) allows the editing of a single line of text while not showing the original characters.